 […continued from previous post]

 When I popped this into the CD player, it immediately paid dividends with the frantic drum + bass of “Artminx.”
-The furious and repetitive vocal loops seemed like something more in Yello’s playbook than the work of Shriekback, but perhaps that was the whole idea of his exercise.
+The furious and repetitive vocal loops seemed like something more in Yello’s playbook than the work of Shriekback, but perhaps that was the whole idea of this exercise.
 As Mr. Andrews stated on the back cover:

-“The combination of freedom and stricture is something we like and the absence of the usual pressure we feel when adding to the main Shriekback canon allowed investigation of some juicy new areas.” – “The Elated World” liner notes
+“The combination of freedom and structure is something we like and the absence of the usual pressure we feel when adding to the main Shriekback canon allowed investigation of some juicy new areas.” – “The Elated World” liner notes